Societal collapse: Foreign invasions and mass migration

 Between ca. 4000 and 3000 BCE, neolithic populations in western Eurasia declined, probably due to the plague and other viral hemorrhagic fevers.
 This decline was followed by the Indo-European migrations.
-Around 3,000 BC, people of the pastoralist Yamnaya culture from the Pontic–Caspian steppe, who had high levels of WSH ancestry, embarked on a massive expansion throughout Eurasia, which is considered to be associated with the dispersal of the Indo-European languages by most contemporary linguists, archaeologists, and geneticists.
-The expansion of WSHs resulted in the virtual disappearance of the Y-DNA of Early European Farmers (EEFs) from the European gene pool, significantly altering the cultural and genetic landscape of Europe.
-EEF mtDNA however remained frequent, suggesting admixture between WSH males and EEF females.
+Around 3,000 BC, people of the pastoralist Yamnaya culture from the Pontic–Caspian steppe, who had high levels of Western Steppe Herder ancestry, embarked on a massive expansion throughout Eurasia, which is considered to be associated with the dispersal of the Indo-European languages by most contemporary linguists, archaeologists, and geneticists.
+The expansion of the Western Steppe Herders resulted in the virtual disappearance of the Y-chromosomal DNA of Early European Farmers from the European gene pool, significantly altering the cultural and genetic landscape of Europe.
+Nonetheless, Early European Farmer Mitochondrial DNA remained frequent, suggesting admixture between Western Steppe Herder males and Early European Farmer females.

 A mysterious loose confederation of fierce maritime marauders known as the Sea Peoples was identified as one of the main causes of the Late Bronze Age Collapse in the Eastern Mediterranean.
 It is possible that the Sea Peoples were themselves victims of the environmental changes that led to widespread famine and precipitated the Collapse.

 Barbarian invasions played an important role in the fall of the Western Roman Empire.